atorger/brutefir/README.md

 popular reference no-nonsense convolution engine.

 This github repository is "raw" available just for reference and to make easier to handle bug reports.
+The github workflow for releases and packages is not used.

 For users it's better to use the actual releases (made with "make distrib") which is available for download on the project's homepage:

 https://www.torger.se/anders/brutefir.html